 Ukrainian Andrei Bondarenko is one of the most exciting young baritones of today, having worked extensively with Valery Gergiev, Ivor Bolton, Yannik Nézet-Séguin, Vladimir Ashkenazy, Vasily Petrenko, Enrique Mazzola, Kirill Karabits, Andrew Litton, Teodor Currentzis, Emanuelle Villaume, Michael Sturminger, Omer Meir Wellber and Mikhail Tatarnikov.

-In 2015-2016 and beyond, his engagements include: a new production of La Bohème and Don Pasquale at Opernhaus Zürich, the title roles in Eugene Onegin and Billy Budd at Oper Köln, Eugene Onegin at Vilnius City Opera and Elisir d’amore at Steinbruch St Margarethen.
+Recent engagements include: a new production of La Bohème and Don Pasquale at Opernhaus Zürich, the title roles in Eugene Onegin and Billy Budd at Oper Köln, Eugene Onegin at Vilnius City Opera and Elisir d’amore at Steinbruch St Margarethen.
 Pelléas at Scottish Opera, Eugene Onegin Deutsche Oper Berlin and L’elisir d’amore at Bayerische Staatsoper Munich.
-In concert he will be singing his first Mahler 2nd Symphony in Kiev and he will embark on a recital tour of the US and Europe with Gary Matthewman, where venues will include Wigmore Hall London, Carnegie Hall New York and Konzerthaus Vienna.
+In concert he sang his first Mahler 2nd Symphony in Kiev and embarked on a recital tour of the US and Europe with Gary Matthewman, where venues included Wigmore Hall London, Carnegie Hall New York and Konzerthaus Vienna.

 Despite his youth, he has already appeared at Salzburg Festival, Carnegie Hall, Wigmore Hall, Glyndebourne Festival and Touring Opera, Teatro Colon, Cologne Opera, Sydney Opera House, Perm State Opera and Mariinsky Theatre.
 He also gave his role debut as Billy in Billy Budd in the first ever production in Russia (Mikhailovsky Theatre, St. Petersburg).